- Do I have to complete an online application form?

-You need to submit a DOV when you finalize your enrollment at the registry office (segreteria studenti) in Parma, provided all the documents certified by the Embassy are identical to those submitted in the online pre-application form.
-As far as we are concerned, you can apply for the visa without the DOV.
-Please, note that getting the DOV may take a few weeks, hence we highly recommend applicants to allocate sufficient time.
+You only need to submit a DOV when you finalize your matriculation at the registry office (segreteria studenti) in Parma, provided that all the documents certified by the Embassy through the DOV are identical to those submitted in your online LMCE pre-application form.
+As far as we are concerned, you can apply for the VISA without the DOV.
+Please, note that getting the DOV may take over a month, hence we highly recommend applicants to plan ahead.

 - I currently live in Italy.
-What is the procedure to apply to the master course?
+What is the procedure to apply to the master’s course?

 EU students, as well as non-EU students with a valid residence permit, may use the online application form as well.
-However, if accepted, they can apply directly at the University office with the pre-enrollment statement.
+However, if accepted, they can apply directly to the University office with the pre-enrollment statement.